Blackhawks at DC

 At DC, the Blackhawks continued under the same art team as at Quality: Dick Dillin and Chuck Cuidera.
 Over the years, they began transitioned from fighting big machines to more super-villains (the Killer Shark recurred often), and sci-fi menaces that mirrored the types of stories being produced in DC’s other superhero titles.
 Regardless of the quality, something was working, and the title kept going into the mid-1960s. (#108-196)

-In 1958, they were joined by a Lady Blackhawk, Zinda Blake.
-(Blackhawk #133) In her first adventure, she failed to make the cut, and she appeared off-and-on for some time, and eventually disappeared amid the time fluctuations caused by Zero Hour.
+In 1958, they were joined by Lady Blackhawk, Zinda Blake.
+(Blackhawk #133) In her first adventure, she failed to make the cut.
+She appeared off-and-on for some time, and eventually disappeared amid the time fluctuations caused by DC’s Zero Hour mini-series.
 She emerged decades in the future.
 (Guy Gardner #24).
 She was invited by Oracle to join the Birds of Prey as their pilot.
 (Birds of Prey #75)

 Super-Blackhawks